marwandr/CHIP-8-Scala/README.md

 - Full implementation of the CHIP-8 instruction set.
 - Support for loading and running CHIP-8 ROMs.
 - Basic graphical user interface (GUI) for displaying graphics, using PApplet from the Processing framework.
+- Added save/load menu for saving and restoring game states

 ## System Requirements